antirez/ST77xx-pure-MP/README.md

 ## Usage

 This driver works with both ST7789 and ST7735 based displays.
 Other models are yet to be tested.
-The driver does not require the display to have any data output avaiable (these devices are often MOSI-only).
+The driver does not require the display to have any data output available (these devices are often MOSI-only).

 First of all, you need to create the display object, providing an SPI interface to communicate with the display (see below in this README what